ThinkUpLLC/ThinkUp/docs/source/install/upgrade.rst

 The Upgrade page will let you know how many database migrations have to run to get up-to-date.

-If your ThinkUp installation only has 1 or 2 moderately active social media accounts set up in it, and none of your database tables have more than 1 million rows, then you should use the easy web-based upgrader.
-(Hint: you can see the sizes of your tables using a tool like phpMyAdmin or the ``mysql`` command line tool.)
+If your ThinkUp installation only has 1 or 2 moderately active social media accounts set up in it, and none of your database tables have more than half a million rows, then you should use the easy web-based upgrader.
+ThinkUp will let you know if any of your tables are this large when you begin the upgrade process.

-Click on the "Update now" page to update ThinkUp's database structure.
+Click on the "Update now" button to update ThinkUp's database structure.

 **Large Databases: Command Line Upgrade**

 If your ThinkUp installation has more than 2 very active social media accounts set up, chances are your database tables are large.
-(We consider a ThinkUp database with any table over 1 million rows large.)
+(We consider a ThinkUp database with any table over half a million rows large.)

 Depending on your server speed and utilization, it can take a very long time for database structure updates to complete on very large installations; so the web-based upgrader can time out.
 To be on the safe side,